 The difference between dating and in a relationship is unmistakable.
 Some people don’t want to face up to the facts, but it is what it is.
 Women, especially, try to make casual dating more than what it actually is and end up getting their feelings hurt.

 There are stages to relationships although some people seem to jump right in.
 Often, those are the same people left wondering what happened.
 Communication is key to any relationship, whether it’s a friendship, casual dating or a serious relationship.

-If exclusive dating appeals to you, but your partner doesn’t want the same thing, you may have a situation on your hands being in a relationship… with that person.
+If exclusive dating appeals to you, but your partner doesn’t want the same thing, you may be in an awkward situation being in a relationship with that person.
 If this is the case, we recommend pulling out or taking a break.
 Stop putting so much into this person so you can see clearly the difference between dating and in a relationship.